 To switch between ECO/UPS mode, follow the red box-styled toggle switch.
 Press and hold it for 2 seconds to change the inverter modes.
 Note that UPS mode uses more battery power.

 What it Can Run?

 To be clear, it would be based on your setup with solar panels.
-Here I’m listing out my configs.
+Here I’m listing out my test configs.

 - Luminous NXG 1400 Solar UPS Inverter